PythonCharmers/python-future/docs/source/quickstart.rst

 To convert existing Python 2 code
 ---------------------------------

-If you already know Python 3, start with the `Automatic conversion`_ page.
+If you already know Python 3, start with the :ref:`automatic-conversion` page.
-If you don't know Python 3 yet, start with `What you need to know about Python 3 <http://pythonhosted.org/future/python3essentials>`.
+If you don't know Python 3 yet, start with :ref:`python3-essentials`.

 To convert existing Python 3 code